-Delinquency is primarily a male phenomenon.
-Boys are arrested more often than girls for all crimes, with the exception of prostitution and running away.
-Nine out of every 10 persons arrested for murder, rape, robbery, carrying and possessing weapons, sex offenses (except prostitution) and gambling are boys.
+crimes, with the exception of prostitution and running away.
+Nine out of every 10 persons arrested for murder, forcible rape, robbery, carrying and possessing weapons, sex offenses (except prostitution) and gambling are boys.
 Gender is so strongly related to delinquency that sociologist Anthony Harris concluded:

 That the sex variable in some form has not provided the starting point of all theories of criminal deviance has been the major failure of deviance theorizing in the century.
-It appears to provide the single most powerful predictor of officially and unofficially known criminal deviance in this society and almost certainly in all others.
+It appears to provide the single most powerful predictor of officially and unofficially known criminal deviance in this society and almost certainly in all others.43

 That delinquency and antisocial behavior are much more common among boys than girls sometimes gets lost in discussions of crime trends that are associated with the measures of crime discussed in this chapter.
 For example, there is evidence that the arrest gap between the sexes is closing.
 On the surface, girls seem to be catching up.
-Since 1960, the difference in the juvenile sex-arrest ratios for serious violent and property offenses has steadily declined.
-In 1960, the juvenile sex-arrest ratio for violent offenses was 14 to 1; that is, 14 boys were arrested for each female arrested.
+Since 1960, the difference in the sex-arrest ratios for serious violent and property offenses has steadily declined.
+In 1960, the sex-arrest ratio for violent offenses was 14 to 1; that is, 14 boys were arrested for each female arrested.
 By 1970, the ratio had declined to 10 to 1, and by 1980 it had dropped to 9 to 1.
-By 2000, the
+In the past decade, from 1996 to 2005, the sex-arrest ratio for serious violent offenses dropped to 4 to 1, onethird of what it was in 1960.
+Today it is about 5 to 1.